ietf-wg-scitt/draft-ietf-scitt-scrapi/draft-ietf-scitt-scrapi.md

 - "running" - the operation is still in progress
 - "succeeded" - the operation succeeded and the Receipt is ready

-`OperationID` is Transparency Service specific and MUST not be used for querying status in any Transparency Service other than the one that returned it.
+`OperationID` is Transparency Service-specific and MUST not be used for querying status in any Transparency Service other than the one that returned it.

 If the `OperationID` is a valid URL, it MAY be included as a `Location` header in the HTTP response.